LaconicNetwork/docs.laconic.com/content/service-provider/become-an-sp.md

 TODO

 - `kubie ctx default`
 - `kubectl.yaml`, used by SO --> how did it get to `/home/so/.kube/config-mito-lx-cad.yaml`
-- basic commands

-- annotations

 ## Certificates